|

-The midterm consists of two essay questions on
+The midterm consists of two essay

-said the quotation and discuss its significancee.g., characterization,
+quotation and discuss its significance–e.g., characterization, theme,

-The quotation is one we discussed in class.
+quotation is one we discussed in class.

-All the sample student answers received a grade
+All the sample student answers received a

-of A. The students show familiarity with the novels, persuasively
+grade of A. The students show familiarity with the novels, persuasively

 support their thesis with a closely reasoned and well organized

-argument, and have really thought about the novels (they even
+argument, and have really thought about the novels (they even make

-perfect, however; there are a few errors or misstatements.
+however; there are a few errors or misstatements.

-I am interested in your thinking about the
+I am interested in your thinking

-my opinions are.
+think my opinions are.
 There is no One Right Interpretation.
 Notice

-that the two essays on Emma contradict each other, as do
+that the two essays on Emma contradict each other, as do the

-the essays on Wuthering Heights.
+essays on Wuthering Heights.

 INSTRUCTIONS FOR MIDTERM

 Answer one question about each novel.
-Write an organized,
+Write

-not retell the story).
+(but do not retell the story).

 I. General Questions